Q: I am an ISV and want to integrate with Okta for SAML and SCIM. Do I need to contact Okta first to start integrating my application?

 A: Absolutely not.
 Our goal is to help you identity-enable your application using industry standards.
 The guidance offered here for SAML and SCIM allows you to integrate with customers using other identity solutions.

 Q: My customer is asking for AD (Active Directory) integration.
-If I integrate with Okta, can I connect to my customer’s on-prem directory?
+If I integrate with Okta, can I connect to my customer’s on-premise directory?

-A: Yes this is one of the key benefits of developing a pre-built integration with Okta — you can leverage our existing integrations with directories so you don’t have to.
-By integrating with Okta (for single sign-on and provisioning), you effectively have the ability to integrate with your customer’s on-prem AD or LDAP infrastructure for authentication (log into your cloud app with their corporate password), authorization (use details like AD groups to drive access rights), and provisioning policies.
+A: Yes.
+This is one of the key benefits of developing a pre-built integration with Okta — you can leverage our existing integrations with directories so you don’t have to.
+By integrating with Okta (for single sign-on and provisioning), you effectively have the ability to integrate with your customer’s on-premise AD or LDAP infrastructure for authentication (log into your cloud app with their corporate password), authorization (use details like AD groups to drive access rights), and provisioning policies.

 Q: What is Secure Web Authentication (SWA)?

 A: SWA was developed by Okta to provide single sign-on for apps that do not support federated sign-on methods.
 Users can still sign in directly through the application and then enter their credentials for these apps on their Okta homepage.
 These credentials are stored such that users can access their apps with a single sign-on.
 When users first sign-in to a SWA app from their homepage, they see a pop-up message asking if they were able to sign-in successfully.

 Q: What is the process after I have submitted my app using the OIN Manager?